 D. Romeo's two next major projects include:

 Dan Brown writes great books, intertwining a variety of interesting storylines and real-life locations to tell tales of adventure and intrigue.
 He once wrote a book titled, The Da Vinci Code.
 However, like in the movie The Usual Suspects, there is a story you are led to believe and then there is the real one.
-The Dance sets out to tell the real story, the one everyone needs to experience.
+Full Circle sets out to tell the real story, the one everyone needs to experience.

-The Dance is also a massive collection of storytelling artwork.
+Full Circle is also a massive collection of storytelling artwork.

 O & E Amazing Adventures - Click here for a sneak peak